Day 21

 In a more respectful tone, he shouted back:

-Why are we women always have these irritating encounters?
+Why do we women always have these irritating encounters?

 But M, a neighbour I’ve scarcely spoken to, five or so houses away, has arrived with his wife, who I’ve never spoken to.
 They’ve made it through the roadblocks.
 He’s struggling with emphysema, so it’s essential for him to be here, if he can stay warm enough.
 He has a man friend, but he doesn’t seem to be there.
 He’s rumoured to be cranky but perhaps that’s ill-founded.
 I first wondered about the truth of it when we bonded briefly over a burning off that went wrong, three years ago.
 The firemen, after struggling all day with fires that got out of hand, finally left at 8pm utterly exhausted, assuring us that it would burn itself out.
-M and I refused to go to bed, staying in our boats with our phones, and occasionally running down our jetties to each other on the shore and conferring when we should call the fire brigade for help.
+M and I were doubtful and we agreed to stay in our boats with our phones.
+Occasionally we ran down our jetties towards each other on the shore and conferred whether it was now that we should call the fire brigade for help.
 We mustn’t get the timing wrong, or we’d be seen as crying wolf.
-At about 11pm, when a lit tree, for all the world like a fire cracker, fell upright down the cliff and fire began racing towards the houses- F and S’s house, in fact – we knew the time had come, and called for help.
+At about 11pm, when a lit tree, for all the world like a fire cracker, fell upright down the cliff and fire began racing towards the houses- F and S’s house, in fact – we knew the time had come, and hang the brigade for help.
 Help came suddenly and effectively.
-We know, though no one else knows, that if we hadn’t stayed up that night, our community might’ve burned down.
+We know, though no one else knows, that if M and I hadn’t stayed up that night, our community might’ve burned down.

-So we three can’t go back to our little flats in the city.
+So now with the ban, we three can’t go back to our little flats in the city.
 Perhaps we’re here forever.
-That word isn’t as thrilling as it was in March.
+Forever. that word isn’t as thrilling as it was in March.
 Does it have a ring of doom?

-“I want a cake with a candle,” K had said yesterday, when we’d asked sadly what she’d like.
-She knows how hard it is for a cook like me to make cake for her.
+“I want a cake with a candle,” K had said yesterday, when we’d asked sadly what she’d like for her birthday.
+She knows how hard it is for a cook like me to make cake for her. gluten free.
+Sugar free.
+Everything free.
 “A biscuit will do”, she added, seeing me frown.
 “And you singing to me.”

-So I attempt a cake, mixing the gluten-free flours I’ve collected over the years- we’re both celiacs, it’s in our genes, way back to our Spanish ancestors- I find the end of a jar of green banana flour, tapioca, lots of buckwheat, and, joy, mesquite flour for sweetness.
+So I attempt a cake, mixing the gluten-free flours I’ve collected over the years- we’re both celiacs, it’s in our genes, way back to our Spanish ancestors- I find the end of a jar of green banana flour, tapioca, lots of buckwheat, and, joy, brown mesquite flour for sweetness.
 I find baking powder with an expiry date 2012, and keep my fingers crossed.
-I break in two eggs to make it hang together, a cup of coconut oil, and enough fizzy mineral water to turn it sloppy and help it rise, if it has any inclination.
-Spices of cardamon, cloves and in the back of the cupboard and merrily without weevils, cocoa nibs.
+I break in two eggs to make it hang together, a cup of coconut oil, and enough fizzy mineral water to turn it sloppy and help it rise, if it has any inclination to do so.
+Spices of cardamon, cloves and in the back of the cupboard, and, merrily without weevils, cocoa nibs.

 GG pulls it out of the oven while I read a student’s work.
 He’s a master of cake timing, know ing that a knife blade must come out clean.